irena-flextool/flextool/docs/reference.md

     - investment limits for each *period* and/or for all periods (*total*) or *no_limit*
     - *cumulative_limits* considers investments, retirements and existing together, requires `cumulative_max_capacity` and/or `cumulative_min_capacity`
 - `lifetime_method` to choose how the investments behave after unit runs out of lifetime.
 Automatic reinvestment (reinvest_automatic - default) causes the model to keep the capacity until the end of model horizon and applies the annualized investment cost until the end of model horizon without further choice by the model.
 Choice of reinvestment (reinvest_choice) removes the capacity at the end of the lifetime and the model needs to decide how much new capacity is to be built.
 If there is a need to remove the possibility to invest after lifetime, then the investment limits can be used.
+- `is_active` to state the alternative where the connection becomes active.
+Only exist in Toolbox 0.7, before 5/2024.
+It is replaced by `Entity Alternative` sheet.

 ### Main data items for connections